Alishan Itinerary: How to Simplify This Part of Your Trip

 • One night for Alishan is generally enough.
 For day trippers, you can ride the small train in the park and walk the main trails of Alishan in 3-4 hours.

 • Most hotels are located on one street at the back of the tourist village.
 Some offer pickup from the station if you ask.
-Two more hotels (Alishan Hotel – see on Booking / Agoda) and Gou Hotel – see on Klook / Agoda) are deeper inside the park and offer pickup.
+Two more hotels (Alishan Hotel – see on Booking / Agoda) and Gou Hotel – see on Klook / Agoda) are deeper inside the park, pricier, and offer pickup.

 Nick Kembel with his wife and two kids standing on a trail in a bamboo forest